mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ```

 Classes can extend one other class to inherit from it.
-Then can override any of the inherited methods.
+They can override any of the inherited methods.
 For example:

 ```ts